AzDeltaQQ/335info/README.md

 Building assets for the 3.3.5a engine requires a precise sequence of operations to maintain compatibility with the client's internal validation.

 ### Terrain Generation (ADT)
-1.  **Heightmap Processing:** A 128x128 grayscale heightmap (representing the 16x16 chunks with 8x8 units each) is mapped to the float values of the `MCVT` chunks.
+1.  **Heightmap Processing:** A 128×128 grayscale heightmap (representing the 16×16 chunks with 8×8 units each) is mapped to the float values of the `MCVT` chunks.
 2.  **Normal Calculation:** Terrain normals in `MCNR` are 3-byte signed vectors.
-For each vertex $V$, the normal $N$ is the average of the face normals of the surrounding quads.
+For each vertex V, the normal N is the average of the face normals of the surrounding quads.
 3.  **Alpha Layering:** To generate the `MCAL` alpha maps, the developer must determine the blend weight of each of the 4 texture layers.
 If more than 4 textures are required, the terrain must be split into separate chunks or the textures must be pre-composited.
 4.  **Hole Creation:** To create a hole, the 16-bit mask in the `MCNK` header must be updated.
 This bitmask is crucial for pathfinding and collision, as the client's physics engine respects holes even if the geometry is technically present.